clemgbld/movie-app/README.md

 ### Mocking

-To mock my API calls i used Mock Service Worker(MSW) because like react-testing-library my test are not glued by the implementation(axios,fetch ect...) since msw mock by intercepting requests on the network level. i used axios for my api calls but i can replaced it with fetch and it will not break my test, that is the biggest advantage of msw.
+To mock my API calls i used Mock Service Worker(MSW) because like react-testing-library my test are not glued by the implementation(axios,fetch ect...) since msw mock by intercepting requests on the network level.
+I used axios for my API calls but i can replaced it with fetch and it will not break my test, that is the biggest advantage of msw.

 ## Why use TDD in frontend development

-Traditionally TDD is not often used in frontend development so why i used tdd in this project ?
+Traditionally, TDD is not often used in frontend development so why did i used TDD in this project ?

 1. "TDD slow down the development process", it's true in a short term point of view.
-Nonetheless in a mid and long term the development process is faster with tdd for the reason that i'm becoming faster as i practice it, when i write pure logic i don't need or rarely need to go back and forth between my browser and my IDE and use console.log or the debugger because the tests help me catch bugs, and point me in the right direction like a GPS.
+Nonetheless, in a mid and long term the development process is faster with TDD for the reason that i'm becoming faster as i practice it.
+When i write pure logic, i rarely need to go back and forth between my browser and my IDE and use console.log or the debugger because the tests help me catch bugs, and point me in the right direction like a GPS.

 2. I don't need to test manually my application all the time.

-3. My code is much more shorter and elegant thanks to the continious refactoring.
+3. My code is shorter and elegant thanks to the continious refactoring.

 4. I trust more my code, i'm not afraid to break something when i add a new feature to my project or when i refactor a function that already exists.

-5. TDD helps me in the design of my application, in reality the tests are just a side effects of TDD, the real value is in the guidance of writing my intention before wrinting any production code and the countinuous feedback.
+5. TDD helps me in the design of my application.
+In reality, the tests are just a side effects of TDD, the real value is in the guidance of writing my intention before writing any production code and the countinuous feedback.

-I surely forgot to mention some advantages of this workflow and there are surely other advantages that i'm not even aware of.
+I surely forgot to mention some advantages of this workflow because there are lots of other advantages that i'm not even aware of.

 # Styling

-For the style of my application i used SASS with Scss modules because i love css and i don't feel the need for any css framework. seperate the the styling files from the components imporve the lisibilty of the code and don't hover saturated the markup.
+For the style of my application i used SASS with Scss modules because it's a pleasure to use css and i don't feel the need for any css framework.
+Seperate the styling files from the components, improve the lisibilty of the code and don't over saturate the markup.

-i named my classes with the BEM (block\_\_elment--modifier) notation.
+I named my classes with the BEM (block\_\_elment--modifier) notation.

 ## Responsiveness

 I used a mobile-first approach to build this app.
-With the help of flebox and grid the app is responsive by nature almost without using any media queries. i used media queries only for the layout of the modal and to have a font-size coherant with mobile, tablet and laptop devices.
+With the help of flebox and grid the app is responsive by nature almost without using any media queries.
+I used media queries only for the layout of the modal and to have a font-size coherant with mobile, tablet and laptop devices.

 # Goal of the APP